zhangsushen1992/zhangsushen.github.io/Research/Architectural_search/NAS_ with_RL.md

 ### Related Work
 Hyperparameter optimisation is widely researched (Bergstra et al., 2011; Bergstra & Bengio, 2012; Snoek et al., 2012; 2015; Saxena & Verbeek, 2016).
 These are limited because they search from fixed-length space.
 The practice work better only with good inital model (Bergstra & Bengio, 2012; Snoek et al., 2012; 2015).
 There are Bayesian optimisation methods (Bergstra et al., 2013; Mendoza et al., 2016), that allow non-fixed length architectures but are less general and less flexible than methods in this paper.

-Neuro-evolution algorithms are more flexible for composing novel models but are less practical at large scale.
+Neuro-evolution algorithms are more flexible for composing novel models (Wierstra et al. (2005); Floreano et al. (2008); Stanley et al. (2009)) but are less practical at large scale.
 They are search-based thus are slow and require many heuristics to work well.

+NAS has parallels to program synthesis and inductive programming, the idea of searching a program from examples

 ### Bibliography